 When Is Core Drilling a Necessity?

-In our years of lighting experience, we have found that there are many times we need to place a directional light fixture in concrete instead of in the earth to produce the best lighting effects.
-This is common when needing to illuminate driveways, retaining walls, porte cochere, and other parts of a property with no turf nearby.
+In our years of lighting experience, we have found that there are many times we need to place a directional light fixture in concrete to produce the best lighting effects.
+This is common when needing to illuminate garage facades, trees along the driveway, front patio facades, retaining walls, porte cochere, and other parts of a property with no turf nearby.

 Before and after lighting effect with flush mounted, core drilled well lights

 If we are involved in the project before the concrete has been poured, we can rough the fixture in ahead of time.
 This means we run conduit for our wires and put a concrete mold where the light fixture will be placed so when the time comes we can simply drop in the fixture.